chriskottom/chriskottom.com-legacy/source/_posts/2014-06-17-dress-up-your-minitest-output.markdown

 Well, at least it's readable against the background.
 I'm still probably going to tweak the color settings in my terminal.  :)

 Finally, it would be nice, especially as the test suite grows and I add more and more extensive integration and acceptance tests, to provide an immmediate indication when a test runs longer than a certain threshold time.
 The way that DefaultReporter is currently implemented doesn't really lend itself to making the kind of change I have in mind, so I've created my own [fork][5] of the gem and submitted a pull request that provides an easier way change the output for successful, failed, and skipped tests.
 I'll just replace the Gemfile entry I added previously and have it point to my own repo and branch like so.
+(See update at the end of this post.)

 {% codeblock lang:ruby Gemfile %}
 gem 'minitest', group: :test